 But damn this thing looks good you get a carrying strap to help carry this thing it weighs in at 13 pounds or 5.9 kilograms.

-So there’s no question due to its size the speaker is meant to entertain its heavy, but not too heavy from my experience and I don’t mind it for what this thing can do.
+So there’s no question that due to its size the speaker is meant to entertain its heavy, but not too heavy from my experience and I don’t mind it for what this thing can do.

 USB ports of UE HYPERBOOM